rand-projects/fisb-rest/docs/source/document.rst

   graphic component.
 They must always occur together, must be positive integers and low must be <= high.

-  Typically, this applies to WST, G-AIRMET, SIGMET, AIRMET, NOTAM-TRA, and NOTAM-TFR.
+  Typically, this applies to G-AIRMET, SIGMET/WST, AIRMET, NOTAM-TRA, and NOTAM-TFR.
 It does not apply to NOTAM-D-SUA (for complicated reasons discussed when we describe this type of object).